MechanicalRabbit/DataKnots.jl/doc/src/start.md

     2 │ DANIEL A   FIRE FIGHTER-EMT   95484 │
     =#

-Note that this high-level expression is yet another pipeline and it could be combined within further computation.
+Note that this expression is yet another pipeline that could be refined with further computation.

     run(ChicagoData,
         EmployeesOver(AvgSalary)